sgago/algomon/readme.md

 Causal consistency relaxes some guarantees of strong in favor of speed.
 Causal guarantees that causally related operations are in a consistent order and preserves causality.
 Before we continue, we need to discuss the CALM theorem quickly.
 So, stay CALM (Get it?
 Stay calm!!?
 About the theorem?
 Funny, right?)

 ###### The CALM theorem
 The Consistency As Logical Monotonicity (CALM) theorem uses logic to reason about distributed systems and introduces the idea of monotonicity in the context of logic.
+Furthermore, it helps give us a framework to determine if we can move coordination off the critical path.
 CALM tells us we can get to coordination-free distributed implementations only if the system is monotonic.

 Logically monotonic means that the output only further refines the input and there's no taking back any prior input.